 Second, if you prefer to sleep, keep a good eyeshade in your carry-on bag.

-And third, if you're interested in looking out the window regardless, fly on a 787.
+And third, if you're interested in looking out the window regardless, try to fly on a Boeing 787 Dreamliner.
 Instead of pull-down shades, these planes have windows that darken electronically.
 The darkest they get blocks only about 90 percent of the light, leaving enough to let you look out even in a dark cabin.

-Read the original story: Can a Flight Attendant Force You to Close the Window Shade? by Ed Perkins, who is a regular contributor to SmarterTravel.
+Read the original: Can a Flight Attendant Force You to Close the Window Shade? by Ed Perkins.
+This story was updated by Ricky Radka.